cilium/cilium/Documentation/bpf.rst

     # tc filter show dev em1 ingress
     filter protocol all pref 49152 bpf
-    filter protocol all pref 49152 bpf handle 0x1 prog.o:[ingress] direct-action tag c5f7825e5dac396f
+    filter protocol all pref 49152 bpf handle 0x1 prog.o:[ingress] direct-action id 1 tag c5f7825e5dac396f

     # tc filter show dev em1 egress
     filter protocol all pref 49152 bpf
-    filter protocol all pref 49152 bpf handle 0x1 prog.o:[egress] direct-action tag b2fd5adc0f262714
+    filter protocol all pref 49152 bpf handle 0x1 prog.o:[egress] direct-action id 2 tag b2fd5adc0f262714

   The output of ``prog.o:[ingress]`` tells that program section ``ingress`` was loaded from the file ``prog.o``, and ``bpf`` operates in ``direct-action`` mode.
-  The program tags are appended for each, which denotes a hash over the instruction stream which can be used for debugging / introspection.
+  The program ``id`` and ``tag`` is appended for each case, where the latter denotes a hash over the instruction stream which can be correlated with the object file or ``perf`` reports with stack traces, etc. Last but not least, the ``id`` represents the system-wide unique BPF program identifier that can be used along with ``bpftool`` to further inspect or dump the attached BPF program.

   tc can attach more than just a single BPF program, it provides various other classifiers which can be chained together.
-However, attaching a single BPF program is fully sufficient since all packet operations can be contained in the program itself thanks to ``da`` (``direct-action``) mode.
+However, attaching a single BPF program is fully sufficient since all packet operations can be contained in the program itself thanks to ``da`` (``direct-action``) mode, meaning the BPF program itself will already return the tc action verdict such as ``TC_ACT_OK``, ``TC_ACT_SHOT`` and others.
 For optimal performance and flexibility, this is the recommended usage.

   In the above ``show`` command, tc also displays ``pref 49152`` and ``handle 0x1`` next to the BPF related output.
 Both are auto-generated in